googleworkspace/add-ons-samples/meeting-assistant/README.md

 2. Push the code:

         clasp push

+3. Open the project

+        clasp open

+4. Enable the Calendar API by following the [instructions for enabling advanced services][advanced-services]:

-4. Tag a version:
+5. Tag a version:

         clasp version 'Push from github'

-5. Deploy the add-on:
+6. Deploy the add-on:

         clasp deploy 1 'test'